stratapp-ai/stratapp-ai.github.io/_blog/management-consulting-in-2021.md

 In the next xx years the firm grew rapidly to 400,000 employees.
 Accenture now employees xxx,xxx, with xxx in revenue and a market cap of $xxxbillion.
 Whilst Accenture has continued to support clients on adopting new tech, their incredible growth came mostly from partnering with clients on operations.

 That is, rather than only pursuing one-off consulting projects on improving the client's business, Accenture pitched to run part of the client's business.
 Enter, recurring revenue.
-Although this is generally referred to as outsourcing or BPO, Accenture's approach to the client relationship was sophisticated and founded on:
+Although this is widely referred to as outsourcing or BPO/M, Accenture's approach to the client relationship was sophisticated and founded on:

 * Accenture continuing to apply world's best practice to improve the client's outcomes, often against a comprehensive baseline established upfront
 * Sharing the commercial risks, investments (time, money and/or resources) and upsides